tabey/BD-Exam/README.md

 | Minimum SOG | > 1.0 knot | Both vessels underway |
 | Encounter gap | > 5 minutes | Separate close-quarters events |

-**Note:** Due to the mass of these vessels they possess tremendous kinetic energy even at low speeds, so proximity as the main indicator can produce false positives.
+**Note:** Due to the mass of these vessels they possess tremendous kinetic energy even at low speeds and the use of proximity as the main indicator can produce false positives.

 ## Usage
 ### Docker (Recommended)